google/zetasql/docs/query-syntax.md

 CTEs can be [non-recursive][non-recursive-cte] or [recursive][recursive-cte] and you can include both of these in your `WITH` clause.
-A recursive CTE references itself, where a non-recursive CTE does not.
+A recursive CTE references itself, where a non-recursive CTE doesn't.
 If a recursive CTE is included in the `WITH` clause, the `RECURSIVE` keyword must also be included.

 You can include the `RECURSIVE` keyword in a `WITH` clause even if no